jaehyunkim2020/YTPlaylistConverter/README.md

 ### Set up

 1. Clone the repository: `git clone <your-repo-link>`
 2. Navigate to the cloned directory: `cd <your-repo-directory>`
 3. Install required packages: `pip install -r requirements.txt`

 ## Usage

+### Using the Command Line Interface
-To use the script, run the following command in the terminal:
+Run the following command in the terminal:
 `python main.py <YouTube Playlist URL> --download_path <path-to-download-folder> --mp3_path <path-to-mp3-folder>`

 ### Example
 `python main.py https://www.youtube.com/playlist?list=<YOUR_PLAYLIST_ID> --download_path ./downloads --mp3_path ./mp3`

+### Using the Graphical User Interface
+Simply run `python main.py` and use the GUI to enter the playlist URL and select download paths.

 ## Features
 - **Download Videos**: Downloads all videos from a provided YouTube playlist URL.
 - **Convert to MP3**: Converts the downloaded videos into MP3 format.
 - **Error Handling**: Gracefully handles and logs errors during download and conversion.
-- **Command-Line Interface**: Easy to use command-line interface.
+- **Two Interfaces**: Choose between a command-line interface or a graphical user interface.

 ## Contributing
 Contributions to the project are welcome!
 Please follow these steps to contribute: